sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/pulse-survey.md

 ### Who will be able to see my responses?

 All responses are submitted **anonymously**.
-The People Team can view department-specific themes when 5 or more Teammates from a given organization (Sales, Engineering, Operations, Sales, etc) respond to the survey.
+The People Team can view department-specific themes when 5 or more Teammates from a given organization (Sales, Engineering, Operations, etc.) respond to the survey.
 All comments are submitted anonymously, and the People Team can respond to them but cannot see who submitted the comment.

 ### When does the pilot period end?